sadewasadewal/CarsalePro/README.md

-# 🚗 වාහන පිස්සා.com — Sri Lanka's Premium Car Marketplace
+# වාහන පිස්සා - Sri Lanka's Premium Car Marketplace

 > A full-featured, modern car listing and buying platform built for Sri Lanka — with Firebase Live Mode, Demo Mode, Admin Moderation, and a stunning Glassmorphism UI.